Community of Madrid: Province

 One of the limits so far for the growth of the capital, water supply, experienced a substantial change in 1858 following the arrival to the city of Madrid of water from the Lozoya River with the inauguration of the bringing of the Canal de Isabel II.

-In decadence since the middle 18th century, the city of Alcalá de Henares, experienced a relative demographic and economic upturn in the second half of the 19th century, based on its newly acquired condition of military outpost, to which an embrionary industrial nucleus was also added.
+In decadence since the middle 18th century, the city of Alcalá de Henares, experienced a relative demographic and economic upturn in the second half of the 19th century, based on its newly acquired condition of military outpost, to which an embryonic industrial nucleus was also added.

 During the reign of Ferdinand VII the south of the province was made up of small agricultural settlements of limited population.
 Among them, Getafe stood out in population, and became the seat of a judicial district in 1834, with the main economic activity of the former jurisdiction still being non-irrigated agriculture.
 Rail transport arrived in 1851, with the Strawberry train, the railway connecting Madrid and Aranjuez.

 During the Spanish Civil War (1936–1939), the territory was divided by the battlefront, with the southwest of the province controlled by the rebel faction, and the capital as well as a great part of the rest of the province by the side loyal to the Republic.
 The city of Madrid was target of many bombings during the conflict, becoming the first big city in Europe to suffer such systematic and massive air attacks.

 Since the 1970s, a process of a population transfer from the capital to the rest of municipalities of the metropolitan area emerged.
-This process accelerated when the autonomous community was founded, and it took placed along a strong decrease of birth rates.
+This process accelerated when the autonomous community was founded, and it took place along a strong decrease of birth rates.